An emu encounter we do not want to repeat

-While enjoying a great day hike near Daylesford in Victoria my wife and I spotted an emu in the valley below.
-Always enjoying seeing our amazing wildlife, we stood on the edge of the trail for a few minutes watching in awe it as it wandered along the river flats below.
-Seemingly indifferent to our presence, it looked up then started making its way up the ridge line towards us.
+While enjoying a day hike near Daylesford in Victoria, my wife and I spotted an emu in the valley below.
+We stepped off the trail edge for a moment and watched it wander across the river flats.
+It seemed indifferent to us at first, then looked up and started making its way up the ridge towards us.

-The trail was narrow with steep embankments on both sides so we had nowhere to go but along the trail.
-There was nothing to hide behind so all we could do was run.
-As we frantically scrambled to stay on our feet, all I could hear was ‘thud, thud, thud‘ and the ever increasing thumping sounds behind us.
-The emu was clearly faster than us so, the only thing I could think to do was reach for a hefty stick.
-I grabbed the first one I saw and turned to face our pursuer.
+The track was narrow, with steep embankments on both sides.
+There was nowhere to step off and nothing to hide behind.
+All we could do was run.
+As we scrambled to stay upright, all I could hear was thud, thud, thud and the heavy, fast footfalls closing in behind us.
+The emu was clearly faster, so I grabbed the first sturdy-looking stick I could find and turned to face it.

 What is an emu?